moaqz/bmarks/README.md

 - Organize your bookmarks by tags.

-- Export your bookmarks as CSV and JSON.
+- Export your bookmarks as JSON.

 - Generate an access token to access your data.